🎵 Welcome to Music Mobo Bingo

 Doing this once prevents nearly all music playback issues.

 Music Mobo Bingo provides the game framework only.
-Spotify controls music playback behavior.
+Spotify controls all music playback behavior.

 If something sounds off, the fix is almost always: